Intro to Adventure Summer Camps!

 *For kids/youth aged 10+

-Week 5 - August 16 - 20 (Mountain Bike Specific Camp - details here)
+Week 6 - August 16 - 20 (Mountain Bike Specific Camp - more details here)

 Mountain biking, hiking, rock climbing, adventure parks, and more!
 Each week will see an exciting blend of activities, with all lessons delivered by certified instructors.
 If your child is looking to find their next passion this is a great chance for them to try all that the Okanagan offers in one action packed week!